tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

 - Microsoft Azure subscription must be pay-as-you-go or MSDN.
   - Trial subscriptions will not work.
 - A virtual machine configured with:
-  - Visual Studio Community 2017 or later
+  - Visual Studio 2019 Community or later
-  - Azure SDK 2.9 or later (Included with Visual Studio 2017)

 ## Exercise 1: Configure SQL Server instances